 If you have an Amtrak credit card, you can receive 10-20% cashback on your bill, depending on the card you have.

-Where to eat what you bought from the Amtrak cafe car
+Where you can eat Amtrak cafe car purchases

 Some cafe cars have seating on both sides of the retail space, while others have business-class seating.
-If there is a blue curtain, you’ll need a business class ticket to sit there.
+You must have a business class ticket to sit in those seats.

 Bringing food onto Amtrak trains